camunda/camunda-platform/README.md

 To tear down the whole environment run the following command:

 ```
-docker-compose down -v
+docker compose down -v
 ```

 If Optimize, Identity, and Keycloak are not needed you can use the [docker-compose-core.yaml](docker-compose-core.yaml) instead which does not include these components:

 ```
-docker-compose -f docker-compose-core.yaml up -d
+docker compose -f docker-compose-core.yaml up -d
 ```

 Zeebe, Operate, Tasklist, along with Optimize require a separate network from Identity as you'll see in the docker-compose file.

-In addition to the local environment setup with docker-compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.
+In addition to the local environment setup with docker compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.
 As an enterprise customer, you can [use Web Modeler](#web-modeler-self-managed).

 Feedback and updates are welcome!